 Earn While You Learn

-Apprenticeship and Pre-Apprenticeship programs combine paid on-the-job training with related classroom instruction.
+Apprenticeship programs combine paid on-the-job training with related classroom instruction.
 The goal is to prepare individuals for skilled occupations while equipping them with the practical experience that employers seek in applicants.
 As a result, employers often ensure that program completers retain employment at an increased wage.

 How does it work?